 Self-harm, in general, is any act of bodily harm, but it is often demonstrated through acts of self-mutilation, like cutting oneself with razors or burning oneself with cigarette lighters.
 The severity of the self-mutilation can be such that medical treatment and hospitalization may be required.
 The psychology of self harm can be complex—the permanent scars of self harm may bring the sufferer feelings of both pride and shame, and they may choose to flaunt or hide the scars depending on their emotional state.
 Learn more about self harming.

 Abuse doesn’t have to be sexual to be damaging.
 One of the most insidious types of abuse is the verbal abuse experienced by children of alcoholics.
 This is the classic psychological double-bind: you love the person who is hurting you.
 And if you love the person, how could they be wrong in their actions?
 This age-old form of abuse accounts for millions of people turning to drugs and alcohol to assuage their feelings of lack of self-worth.
-At Northbound Treatment Services we are dedicated to abuse awareness and recognizing the signs of abuse so that we can help people begin to heal.
+At Northbound Treatment Services we are dedicated to abuse awareness and recognizing the signs of abuse so that we can help people begin to heal with trauma therapy in Orange County.
 Learn more about abuse.

 Start Your Journey to Recovery with Northbound